zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 “Augustus, on the other hand,” he says, “ran straight f or the swing set.”
 To “run straight for” means to go directly to the swing set.
 A “ swing set” is a large piece of equipment you would find on a playground, or even i n someone’s back yard behind their house – someone who had young children.
 It usually has two or three of little seats, rectangular pieces of wood or pla stic that kids can sit on, and these seats are connected to a pole that is above them so that they can swing – they can go back and forth in the air.
 We used to have o ne of these in my house – in the back yard in the house where I grew up.
 They w ere very popular, and still are.
 Swing sets, however, can be a little dangero us because if you swing too high it’s possible for you to fall off.

 Augustus apparently was swinging a little bit too much a nd almost got decapitated.
-“Decapitated” means without your head, li terally when someone cuts your head off from the rest of your body – separates yo ur head from the rest of your body.
+“Decapitated” means without your head, li terally when someone cuts your head off from the rest of your body – separates your head from the rest of your body.
 During the French Revolution there was som ething called, in English, the guillotine, which was a large blade like a  large knife that cut people’s heads off who were enemies of the government.
 This is a  way of decapitating someone.
 I don’t recommend it, personally!

 Getting back to Augustus, he then went over to the see-sa w.
 A “see-saw” (see- saw) is a long piece of wood – a rectangular piece of wo od, or sometimes metal, that has seats on both ends, and in the middle there is something that holds up the wood or the piece of metal.
 When one child goes u p the other child goes down, and they go back and forth going up and down.
 I n the center is something that is holding up this piece of wood; technically, it i s what we would call a “fulcrum” (fulcrum).
 Once again, the see-saw would be a popular toy – a popular piece of equipment for a young child.
 Unfortunately, t he young son of the narrator of our story, Augustus, almost got smashed when  he tried to run under the see-saw.
 One is guessing that there was somebody alr eady on the see-saw who was coming down, and Augustus was running underneath  the see-saw.
 When we say he almost got “smashed,” we mean that he al most got hurt – he almost got hit.
 To “smash” usually means to apply force fr om the top down, something very heavy.
 You could take a hammer, for exampl e, and smash a plate.
 I don’t know why you would do this, maybe you’re  angry!
 Sometimes it’s